ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

    acceptable period of time (e.g., one week) from the current time [[OPEN ISSUE: Why do we need this step?]]
 1. Retrieve all reports matching the provided `Y_i`
-1. Remove all reports which have timestamps are within the acceptable time use window for the key, as indicated by the key's timestamp.
+1. Remove all reports which have timestamps that are not within the acceptable time use window for the key, as indicated by the key's timestamp.
 1. Return the remaining reports to `OD`.